JackDOx/UBC-Course-Seats-Checker-/README.md

 This script is set to run automatically every 15 mins.
 You can change if u want in setInterval() function in main.js

+I'm dumb with Docker so this is a bit messy.
+Forgive blah blahh,..

 Have fun :D